Cinnamomum Zeylanicum Vs Cassia

 Antioxidant Activity

 Antioxidants are substances that can prevent or slow damage to cells caused by free radicals.
-Cinnamon Zeylanicum has a very high concentration of powerful antioxidants.
+Cinnamomum Zeylanicum has a very high concentration of powerful antioxidants.
 In a study that compared the antioxidant activity of 26 spices, cinnamon outranked “superfoods” like garlic.
 A Cinnamon water based extract taken twice daily for 12 weeks has been shown to benefit the antioxidant status in overweight individuals with impaired fasting glucose, a type of prediabetes in which a person's blood sugar levels during fasting are consistently above the normal range, but below the diagnostic cut-off for a formal diagnosis of diabetes mellitus.

 Anti-Inflammatory Activities